 The Reasonable and Articulable Suspicion of criminal activity (or, “RAS”) standard requires:

 - objective reasons

 before a police officer can briefly detain a person.
-Information police get after, cannot justify the stop.
+Or an observed petty misdemeanor or administrative violation (though “not a crime”) can justify an initial Fourth Amendment seizure.
+But information police get afterwards, cannot justify the stop.

-Minneapolis Criminal Attorney Thomas Gallagher‘s three decades experience challenging illegal stop cases can pay off for you.
+Criminal Attorney Thomas Gallagher‘s 35 years experience challenging illegal stop cases can work for you.